The Band's Visit (musical): Synopsis

 Dina brings Tewfiq and Haled back to her apartment for a place to sleep.
 In her kitchen, Dina inquires about Alexandria and muses that the big city must make you feel like you’re alive.
 Haled asks her why she stays in Bet Hatikvah if she wants more out of life, and Dina tells how she was once married and naïve, but nothing panned out the way she ideally hoped ("It Is What It Is").
 She asks Tewfiq if he has a wife back in Egypt, and he responds that he did at one time but not anymore, leading Dina to believe that they are in the same boat.
-Dina then draws their attention to the only pay phone in town, which is guarded over every night by a man (known only as the “Telephone Guy”) who obsessively waits for his girlfriend to call him, even though it has been a month.
+Dina then draws their attention to the only pay phone in town, which is guarded over every night by a man (known only as the "Telephone Guy") who obsessively waits for his girlfriend to call him, even though it has been a month.
 Dina convinces Tewfiq to let her show him around the town and buy him dinner, and Haled chooses to stay behind and let them enjoy each other’s company.

 Meanwhile, Itzik allows Simon and Camal to stay with him and his family, consisting of his wife Iris and their baby, as well as his father-in-law, Avrum, who is visiting for the night.
 Itzik and Iris sit in awkward silence at the dinner table; Itzik tells the officers that it is his wife’s birthday today, while Iris silently fumes.
-When asked about his café job, Itzik responds that he is in between jobs, and Iris bluntly states that her job is to “care for invalids”.
+When asked about his café job, Itzik responds that he is in between jobs, and Iris bluntly states that her job is to "care for invalids".
 Avrum tells his guests that he is a musician as well, and despite Iris’s protests brings up how he met her mother that way.
-Camal asks what happened to Avrum's wife, and Avrum replies that she passed away last year.
+Camal asks what happened to Avrum's wife, and Avrum replies that she died last year.
 Simon rebukes Camal for his prying, but Avrum insists that it is healthy for him to talk about it.
 He tells the story of how he met his wife many years ago at a club, and remembers how music had been the foundation for their entire relationship ("The Beat of Your Heart").
 Itzik, Simon, and Camal are touched by the story, but Iris continues to eat silently, avoiding all interaction as her father reminisces.